ayush2991/suraj_agarwal_and_associates/CHAT_SETUP.md

 - Clear browser cache and refresh

 ### "API key not configured" error?
-- Verify you added your API key to `chat.js`
-- Check for typos in the API key
-- Ensure provider is set correctly ('gemini' or 'openai')
+- Verify `GEMINI_API_KEY` is set in Netlify (Site settings → Environment variables)
+- If local, ensure you ran `netlify env:set GEMINI_API_KEY <key>` and are using `netlify dev`

 ### API errors?
-- **Gemini**: Check API key is valid at https://makersuite.google.com/
+- Gemini: Check API key is valid and referrer restrictions include your domain
-- **OpenAI**: Verify billing is set up at https://platform.openai.com/
+- OpenAI: Verify billing and key validity (if you swap providers)
-- Check browser console for specific error messages
+- Check Netlify function logs in the Netlify dashboard or terminal running `netlify dev`

 ### Responses are slow?
 - Normal for first request (API cold start)